 Use immediate consequences for your child's misbehavior.
 Your child will learn by repeating actions until they become habits, not from past learning.

 - Start fresh each day.
-Your child does not have a solid concept of past or future, so allow him or her to start with a clean slate in the morning.
+Your child doesn't have a solid concept of past or future, so start with a clean slate in the morning.
 Build success one day at a time.

 - Organize.
-Have your child use a special notebook to list homework assignments, their due dates, and the items he or she needs to do the work, such as library books or art supplies.
+Have your child use a special notebook to list homework assignments, their due dates, and the items needed to do the work, such as library books or art supplies.
 At night, make a list of items to take to school the next day and things that need to be done before leaving home.
 Place the list where it will be a convenient reminder the next morning.

-- Break projects down into small steps so your child can see his or her progress.
+- Break projects down into small steps.
+Breaking projects into steps can help your child see progress.

 - Use a timer.
 A timer can remind your child when to have tasks completed.
 This method usually is more successful than nagging and is less frustrating for both of you.

 - Estimate time.
 Have your child practice estimating the amount of time a chore or homework assignment will take.
-Time the task and reward your child for his or her efforts.
-With practice, your child will improve his or her ability to estimate time for assigned work.
+Time the task, and reward your child's efforts.
+With practice, your child will improve their ability to estimate time for assigned work.

 - Check things off.
-As your child completes a household chore or a sheet of homework, have him or her go over the sheet for completeness and check it off the list.
+As your child completes a household chore or a sheet of homework, have them go over the sheet for completeness and check it off the list.

 - Remind.
-Don't remind your child about all the things he or she has to do at one time.
-Tell your child that he or she is to start a particular task in a few minutes.
-If you have a written schedule for your child, you may ask your child to stop what he or she is doing and go check his or her routine schedule.
+Don't remind your child about all the things they have to do at one time.
+Tell your child that they need to start a certain task in a few minutes.
+If you have a written schedule for your child, you may ask your child to stop what they are doing and go check their routine schedule.

 - Stop and look.
 Have your child practice stopping and looking before leaving home for school or other activities.
-Teach your child to first scan his or her body, making sure that he or she is dressed appropriately.
-Then, scan his or her bag or other equipment to make sure that he or she has everything that is needed.
-Post a stop and look reminder near the door so that it can be seen easily.
+Teach your child to first scan their body to make sure that they are dressed appropriately.
+Then, scan their bag or other equipment to make sure that they have everything they need.
+Post a stop-and-look reminder near the door so that it's easy to see.

 - Praise.
-Praise your child for his or her daily accomplishments in completing tasks at home.
+Praise your child for their daily accomplishments in completing tasks at home.
 You may use a daily checklist of tasks, including brushing teeth.
 Have your child check items off as they are done.
 Review the checklist at the end of the day.
-Praise your child for his or her efforts, even if the effort did not meet your standard.
+Praise your child for their efforts, even if the effort didn't meet your standard.

 - Let your child fidget, even when you are giving him or her instructions.
-If you are not sure your child heard or understood you, establish eye contact and get his or her attention first.
-Then, ask your child to repeat your instructions.
+If you aren't sure that your child heard or understood you, establish eye contact and get their attention first.
+Then ask your child to repeat your instructions.

 - Use movement to accomplish tasks.
-Teach your child to whisper or create mental pictures of words that he or she is trying to memorize for school.
-Teach your child how to take notes in class to help him actively listen.
-Let your child underline important information in textbooks when he or she is reading.
+Teach your child to whisper or create mental pictures of words that need to be memorized for school.
+Teach your child how to take notes in class to help your child actively listen.
+Let your child underline important information in textbooks when reading.

 - Allow free time.
 Allow your child time to actively play and release energy.
-If a child with ADHD is allowed some time to be active, he or she is more likely to pay attention to tasks.
+If a child with ADHD is allowed some time to be active, they are more likely to pay attention to tasks.

-- Reward your child for behavior that is appropriate for the situation with a comment or hug.
+- Reward your child for behavior that is appropriate for the situation.
+Even a comment or a hug can let them know that you noticed.
 Let your child know that less active behavior is helpful in trying to complete tasks.
 Some children respond well to earning a portion of their allowance by completing homework assignments.